Exploring Network Models

 One classic algorithm we tested was Girvan-Newman (GN).
 It finds communities by progressively removing edges from the original graph.
-At each step, it looks at the betweenness centrality of each node, and then removes the “most valuable” edge.
+At each step, it looks at the betweenness centrality of each node and then removes the edge with the highest betweenness score.
+It repeats this until there are no more edges with the highest score.
 The remaining connected components are the communities.
 In other words, instead of looking for edges that are more likely to be in a community, it looks for edges to remove in between communities (Girvan and Newman, 2002).
 Using the bipartite graph we made, we used a Python library called igraph and found 23 communities.

 The code for this visualization can be found here.

 To determine how well the algorithm separated the nodes into groups, we used a measure called modularity.
 Modularity is “the fraction of the edges that fall within the given groups minus the expected fraction if edges were distributed at random.”
 The range of values fall between -1 and 1 (Li and Schuurmans, 2011).
 The modularity score for GN was ~0.519, which seems to reflect the fact that it had some trouble separating the graph into communities.
 Graphs with high modularity scores usually have nodes grouped into several strong communities.
 In this case, the nodes were not as well separated.